 The procedure for Mobile Originated SMS (MO SMS) in a satellite network for S&F operation is depicted in Figure 6.23.3-2.
 The steps enclosed in dashed line boxes are executed as atomic procedures.

-Editor's note: It is FFS how the procedure is modified in presence of multiple satellites.

 Figure 6.23.3.1-1: MO SMS in satellite network for S&F operation

 1-2.
 When the UE has an MO-SMS for the network, the UE establishes a connection with the satellite after determining that it is in satellite's coverage and initiates message transfer to the MME-SAT.
 The MME-SAT stores the MO-SMS.

-3-4.
+3. The MME-SAT stores the MO-SMS and immediately sends the delivery report to the UE i.e. as if the MO-SMS has already been successfully delivered to the Service Centre (SC).

+NOTE: The solution assumes that the likelihood for the MO SMS not being delivered to the SC once the feeder link becomes available is negligible.
+If such an unlikely event does occur, the UE would have erroneously been indicated successful delivery of the MO SMS to the SC.

+4-5.
 When MME-SAT establishes contact with the ground station, the MME-SAT forwards the MO-SMS to SMS-GMSC (via MME-GND).
 The SMS-GMSC replies with a delivery report to the MME-SAT (via MME-GND).
-The MME-SAT stores the delivery report.
+The MME-SAT discards the delivery report as it has already sent one in step 3.

-5-6.
-When MME-SAT determines that the UE is in satellite coverage using existing mechanisms for satellite access with discontinuous coverage, the MME-SAT establishes connection with the UE and sends the delivery report to the UE.

-Editor's note: It is FFS whether the delivery report in step 6 can be delivered after the message transfer in step 2, so that steps 5-6 can be avoided.
-It is noted that the delivery report in this case confirms the reception of the Short Message by the SC.

-Editor's note: It is FFS whether a legacy UE can support delivery reports that are delayed by several hours.

 6.23.4 Impacts on services, entities and interfaces

 MME impact: